Professional Data Science and R Training

 Putting R in Production

 Using R in production is easier than ever thanks to tools like renv, plumber and Docker.
-In this course we start with a fresh RStudio project and git repo.
+In this course we start with a fresh Posit project and git repo.
 We will populate it with functionality and expose the project as a REST API using the plumber package.